 - 6. How to set a nickname for a path

-- 7. How to create directory and switch to it using single command
+- 7. How to create a directory and switch to it using a single command

 - 8. How to create a directory named ‘-’ and switch to it

-The cd command is one of the most frequently used commands in Linux, as it's used to change directories (one of the most basic command line operations).
+The cd command is one of the most frequently used commands in Linux, as it's used to change directories (one of the most basic command line operations) and to navigate within the file system.
 While most users restrict themselves to the basic usage of cd, there are many other features the tool provides.

-In this tutorial, we will discuss the cd command in a bit detail.
-Note that all the examples and instructions mentioned here have been tested on Ubuntu 16.04.
+In this tutorial, we will discuss the cd command in a bit more detail.
+Note that all the examples and instructions mentioned here have been tested on Ubuntu 22.04.

 1. How to change your current directory?